akto-api-security/tests-library/remediation/SENSITIVE_DATA_EXPOSURE_USERNAME.md

 ```
 ### Step 5: Grant Least Privilege
 Ensure that accounts associated with USERNAME have least privilege, they should only have access to information and commands necessary for their legitimate purpose.

-### Step 6: Regular Audit and Update
-Keep your system, especially your database management software and your application dependencies, updated to the latest secure versions.
-And conduct regular security audits to ensure the continued security of sensitive information.